nuejs/nue/packages/templates/nuejs.docs/docs/markdown-extensions.md

 Custom components typically live in these locations:

-- `@shared/lib/components.html` - Reusable components shared across all sites
+- `layout.html` - Components alongside layout modules in smaller sites
 - `blog/components.html` - Application-specific components
-- `@shared/layout.html` - Components alongside layout modules in smaller sites
+- `@lib/components.html` - Reusable components shared across all sites

 These are recommended patterns, not requirements.
 Component files can have any name and live anywhere in your directory structure or inheritance chain.
 Nue finds and includes them automatically.